 Unlike a lot of other games, Spy Hunter feels totally different every time you play, due to how the enemies are randomized and the road can also change, plus you can even become a speedboat for a shootout on the water.
 There was just so much to love in this game, it is easy to pick up and difficult to put down again!

 2. Antarctic Adventure (developed by Konami, published by Coleco 1984)

 Okay hear me out, this is not one of the best games of all time and it is no wonder it did not win any awards.
 However, it is a lot of fun to play with others and my retro kids just love it.
-It is a “penguin racing game” where you control a penguin running for the ice station, which has an Australian flag for some reason.
+It is a “penguin racing game” where you control a penguin running for research stations located in different parts of the world.

 The way he waddles faster than Usain Bolt runs is pretty hilarious, and there are obstacles to avoid as well, like holes and walruses.
 I know I am not actually running anywhere, but the illusion of movement and progression is very convincing, to the point that you can kind of forget the fact it is just an illusion.